How to Use Hurricane Notification Templates to Keep Employees Safe and Informed

 During the storm

-During a typical hurricane season, a major hurricane will force most employees to either stay in a shelter or shelter with friends outside of the danger zone.
-With remote work at an all-time high, your employees also may be more dispersed than in past hurricane seasons and less familiar with the local area.
+During a typical hurricane season, a major hurricane will result in severe damage from high winds, floodwaters, and downed power lines.
+These safety hazards will force most employees to either stay in a shelter or shelter with friends outside of the danger zone.
+With remote work at an all-time high, your employees may also be more dispersed than in past hurricane seasons and less familiar with the local area.

 Sample hurricane text for office updates